Cleverly hails ‘impressive’ French efforts on illegal migration at Paris meeting

 The meeting between Mr Cleverly and French Interior Minister Gerald Darmanin on Tuesday evening comes as Prime Minister Rishi Sunak hopes to show progress in his promise to “stop the boats”.

-More than 1,000 migrants have arrived in the UK so far this year after crossing the Channel.
+More than 1,000 migrants have arrived in the UK so far this year after crossing the Channel, as the Home Secretary acknowledged that figures were “comparable” to last year.

+Speaking to broadcasters in Paris, he said: “If you look at the figures, they are comparable, they are not what any of us would want to see.

+“But it is also the case that just before these figures, we had an extended period of no crossings at all.
+And we will continue to make sure that the work that our French partners have done preventing attempted crossings will continue.”

 The Home Office said the pair would seek to accelerate co-operation efforts between the two countries, as Mr Cleverly praised the “exemplary” commitment from French officials.